TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 **Generate the output of Neural Network** An input dictionary specifying the input specific to each layer is passed to the `forward_propagate` function of the ArtificialNeuralNetwork class.
 The input for both the input and associative layers is passed through this input dictionary.
 Input for any layer not passed is assumed to be zero.

-The order of indices of the layers specified during initialization of the network is taken as the order of execution.
+The order of indices of the layers specified during initialization of the network is taken as the **order of execution**.
 A seperate user defined order of execution can also be followed while calculating the output of the network.
+The Neural Network in another sense is a computational graph.
+The order in which the computations are done is specified by numbering the layers in ascending order starting from 0.
+In this way, the order of indices of layers during initialization would be the same as the order of execution.

 The output is in the form of a dictionary.
 The dictionary is keyed according to the index of the layer as specified during initialization.